techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 __NOTE__ If you do not have [Yarn](https://yarnpkg.com), a Javascript package manager, installed, you will need to install and configure this.
 So go to their [Installation](https://yarnpkg.com/lang/en/docs/install/) page and follow the instructions for installing and configuring Yarn first.

-You can then install the third party libraries used to make the blog look nicer visually with the following command:
+Let's install the third party libraries used to make the blog look nicer visually with the following command:

 ```bash
 yarn add @symfony/webpack-encore --dev